Federal firearms license: Record keeping

-FFL holders are required to keep a registry of firearms sales in an ATF-approved Bound Book, or a computerized equivalent using ATF-approved software.
+FFL holders are required to keep a registry of firearms sales in an ATF-approved Bound Book, or a computerized equivalent using ATF-approved software, the records are required to be stored at the business premises listed on their FFL license.
 Licensed dealers must also maintain file copies of Form 4473 or eForm 4473 "Firearms Transaction Record" documents, for a period of not less than 20 years after the date of sale or disposition.
+Following the adoption of Final Rule 2021R-05F in April 2022, which expanded the definitions for frames & receivers and added new requirements for privately manufactured firearms, FFL holders are now required to keep all physical and electronic copies of Form 4473 documents for as long as they are in business and have a valid FFL, although paper forms over 20 years of age may be stored at a separate warehouse.
 When retiring or otherwise relinquishing a license, these records are sent to the ATF's out-of-business Records Center.
 Licensed collectors are not required to send their records to the ATF when relinquishing their license.
 The ATF is allowed to inspect, as well as request a copy of the Form 4473 from the dealer during the course of a criminal investigation.
-In addition, the sale of two or more handguns to a person in a five business day period must be reported to ATF on Form 3310.4.
+In addition, the sale of two or more handguns to a person at the same time, or in a five business day period, must be reported to ATF and the Chief Local Law Enforcement Official (CLEO) with a Form 3310.4 "Report of Multiple Sale or Other Disposition of Pistols and Revolvers".
+In response to the increasing illegal movement of firearms across the Southwest border, on August 1, 2011, the ATF began requiring all licensed Type 01 dealers and Type 02 pawnbrokers located in Arizona, California, New Mexico, and Texas to report multiple sales or transfers of all semi-automatic rifles capable of accepting a detachable magazine with a caliber greater than .22 (including .223 or 5.56 mm), such as the AR-15 and AK-style rifle, by submitting ATF Form 3310.12 "Report of Multiple Sale or Other Disposition of Certain Rifles".
+On October 1, 2024, the ATF extended the Form 3310.12 reporting requirement to all licensed Type 07 manufacturers and Type 08 importers located in Arizona, California, New Mexico, and Texas.

+Location Activity

+Activity that requires an FFL, i.e. dealing, importing or manufacturing firearms or ammunition, must be conducted on the premises of the location listed on the individual's or entity's license.
+A business premises is defined as "the property on which the manufacturing or importing of firearms or ammunition or the dealing in firearms is or will be conducted" and does not include any private dwelling of which no part is open to the public.
+Exceptions where licensed business activities may occur off-premises include: